Posts

 Image

 The Buddha Mind: A Practical Path Through Satvic Food How can one begin to describe the Buddha mind?
 In truth, the Buddha mind defies explanation.
 The moment we attempt to define it; it slips through the grasp of language.
 As the ancients have said, “Once you can explain the Buddha mind, it is not.”
 All efforts to articulate it fall short, because the mortal mind cannot communicate with what is immortal.
-The Buddha mind has been called many things - Beingness , Emptiness, and the Indescribable - yet these are only gestures toward something far greater.
+The Buddha mind has been called many things - Beingness, Emptiness, and the Indescribable - yet these are only gestures toward something far greater.
 The Buddha mind cannot be reached through effort or study.
 It is not an outcome of practice, but a realization of what has always been present.
-It is not something to define or achieve; it is something to live.
+It is not something to define or achieve; it is reality in emptiness.
 One simply awakens to it when the conditions are right.
-As long as the body breathes, the mind remains attached - tethered to illusion and time .
-Even in deep sleep, when the mind becomes inactiv...
+As long as the body breathes, the mind remains attached - tethered to illusion and time.
+Even in ...

 Image